mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №8.
-Write function substitute() that accepts an array of numbers and manages to replace all numbers lower than 30 with star("&#42;").
+Write function - substitute, that accepts an array of numbers and manages to replace all numbers lower than 30 with star("&#42;").
 It should return a new array with numbers and "&#42;" instead of numbers lowest from 30.
 You can reuse function from task 3.

 #### For example:
 ```